mmz-bin/BlenderAddonAutoloader/README.md

 - You can make it multilingual by using the [translation table](#addon_managerpy) in the standard Blender format.

 - If there are register() functions and unregister() functions in each module to be loaded, they will be called when registering and unregistering the add-on.
+- Since several constants such as return values and mode names of operators are provided in [`constants.py`](#constantspy), you can reduce the effort of input and typos.

 In this readme, the sample code is written with the following directory structure:
 ```